 The Moral Animal explains human psychology and human behavior in light of our evolution.

 Robert Wright opened my eyes when I first encountered this book many years ago.
-I consider it a mandatory reading to understand human nature.

 - Bullet Summary